 Fear and Need are more than we think

 I use the terms need and fear to convey, in the broadest possible sense, the primal biological driving forces of life.
 Feeling need (of food, sleep, social connection, etc.) attracts us to what ostensibly facilitates survival.
 Feeling fear (looming loss of what we have and cherish) repels us from what ostensibly impedes survival.
 Such need and fear are often below the threshold of thought — sub thought — and only evoke conscious thoughts once they pass a certain threshold.

 I trust that you can see I’m referring to forces that lie at the root of instinct itself, and not any particular manifestation, be that anything from subtle insecurity to fleeing in screaming terror.
 In addition, the dynamic expressed in chapter 40 extends to all creation, not merely living things.

-Thinking animals like Homo sapiens here on earth, must deal with what are still the severely under-appreciated consequences of their intelligence.
-Chapter 71 certainly speaks to this issue: Realizing I don’t’ know is better; not knowing this knowing is disease.
+Thinking animals, like Homo sapiens on Earth, must deal with what are still the severely under-appreciated consequences of their intelligence.
+Chapter 71 definitely speaks to this problem, Realizing I don’t’ know is better; not knowing this knowing is disease.

 I’m breaking this all down to show the blinding influence that need and fear have upon thought.
 If taken to heart, the admonition to “just let go of desire” or “just don’t worry about it” are impossible platitudes unworthy of the breath it takes to express them!
 If taken seriously, this breakdown also helps maintain a more constant realization that “I don’t know”.
 That is, whenever you feel emotion currents tugging within, you can be certain irrationality has overtaken your mind, and you are only seeing what you need or fear to see.
 Merely maintaining some peripheral sense that Need + thinking = Desire and that Fear + thinking = Worry can serve as a kind of ‘canary in the mind’ to alert you of impending danger.